chmouel/ftp-cloudfs/README.rst

 =================

-This has been tested on a Debian testing Linux distribution but it should work on any Unices (including MacOSX) as long you have the requirement listed above.
+This has been tested on a Debian testing Linux distribution but it should work on any Unix-like (including MacOS X) as long you have the requirement listed above.

 It should as well work on Windows but this has been completely